-Trump thinks report on Kim Jong Un illness was incorrect
+Trump thinks report was incorrect on illness of North Korea's Kim Jong Un

 Kim is a third-generation hereditary leader who rules North Korea with an iron fist, coming to power after his father Kim Jong Il died in 2011 from a heart attack.

+But they do not regard theories that Kim has had a heart attack or some other serious health setback as confirmed, and said he has disappeared from public view for extended periods in the past.

+U.S. government experts do not believe Kim’s influential sister, Kim Yo Jong, is a shoo-in to succeed him were he to die.
+They believe there is “no clear” designated successor in the event that Kim dies, the source said.

-Reporting by Steve Holland; Writing by Alexandra Alper; Editing by Sandra Maler
+Reporting by Steve Holland, Mark Hosenball and Alexandra Alper; Editing by Sandra Maler and Grant McCool